openssl/openssl/Configurations/README.md

 `build_scheme` list element from the configuration target data, and `{build_file}` is `build_file` from the same target data.

-If the check succeeds, the script is expected to end with a non-zero expression.
+If the check succeeds, the script is expected to end with a nonzero expression.
 If the check fails, the script can end with a zero, or with a `die`.